Snowflake-Labs/shavedice-dataset/README.md

 The dataset contains normalized and obfuscated hourly data about VM demand in four example Snowflake deployments over a period of 3 years from 11/1/2021 to 10/31/2024.
 Each hour includes (type of VM, region, number of VMs of that type) used at that time.
-This dataset is available in both CSV and Parquet formats and can be obtained from the Downloads page.
+This dataset is available in both CSV and [Parquet](./hourly_normalized.parquet) formats.

 ### Related Datasets